Budapestby VisitCity Guides

 Finding Pharmacies

-Hungarian pharmacies called gyógyszertár or patika stock prescription and over-the-counter medications.
-For after-hours needs, Budapest maintains a rotating system of on-duty pharmacies (ügyeletes gyógyszertárak) that charge small surcharges for nighttime and weekend service.
+Hungarian pharmacies called gyógyszertár or patika have prescription and over-the-counter medicines.
+For after-hours needs, Budapest has a rotating system of on-duty pharmacies (ügyeletes gyógyszertárak) that charge small extra fees for nighttime and weekend service.

 Pharmacy NameAddressDistrict/Area